 If you maintain your ski every season you should have a trouble-free ski.
 Here’s a little suggestion, do a visual inspection of all your hose clamps before every ride, it only takes a minute.
 All of them.
 If you see any rust on them, replace them.
 Those hoses are all that stand between floating and sinking.

-On a side note, If you want to reset your service warning lights there is a little machine called a CandooPro. its a bit pricey but will reset all your fault codes, program new keys, reset service information, and read history and much more well worth the few hundred dollars.
+On a side note, If you want to reset your service warning lights and check for faults there are two options available such as CandooPro and BRP Buds MPI-3 for the home user.
+They are a bit pricey but will reset all your fault codes, program new keys, reset service information, and read history and much more well worth the cost over the life of your Jet-ski.

 CanDoo Professional is a fantastic diagnostic tool made for Sea-Doo Personal Watercraft.
 It provides the home mechanic with the ability to expertly diagnose and repair your PWC.